snuspl/nimble/README.md

 Create an issue for questions and bug reports.

 ## Contribution
-Nimble adopts the Apache project model.
 We aim to create an open-source project that is contributed by the open-source community.
 We maintain a mailing list (nimble-discuss@googlegroups.com) for general discussions about development.
+If you are interested in contributing to nimble next generation, please contact us at nimble@spl.snu.ac.kr.

 ## License
 [BSD 3-clause license](LICENSE)